Seppli11/ZHAW-Summary/summaries/22HS/WBE/UI Library.md

   }

   static get observedAttributes() { return ['value']; }

-  attributeChangedCallback(name, oldValue, newValue, namespaceURI) {
+  // is called by the browser if attributes are added, removed or modified attributeChangedCallback(name, oldValue, newValue, namespaceURI) {
       if (name === 'value') {
           const newPercentage = newValue === null ?
 0 : parseInt(newValue);